Topics

 Ammonia: Segregate ammonia streams from H2S and CO2 streams to avoid solid blockage due to NH4S or (NH4)2CO3

-High CO2 Flare Header: Simulations show dry ice (solid CO2) plugs can form and block flare piping when high CO2 streams are let down.
+High CO2 Flare Header: Simulations show that dry ice (solid CO2) plugs can form and block flare piping when high CO2 streams are let down.
 But tests done by ExxonMobil indicate no significant blocking.
 Google <Successful Demonstration of Relieving CO2-Solid-Forming Streams through a Pressure Relief System>; <Dry ice formation in CO2 Flare headers>

 Water Seal Drum (WSD): Vertical drums preferred; can be part of stack.
-Caution: Drum corrosion issues.
+Caution: Drum corrosion issues if part of stack.
 H/D of 2 or less as long as min height between inlet to outlet; inlet to LAHH and various levels.
 Horizontal drum causes pulsation and noise.
 Good to have continuous ‘visible’ overflow of water to check seal from a distance.
 Caution (1) Water may evaporate and seal lost (2) Light hydrocarbon can get discharged to OWS with water forming vapor cloud.
 Steam coil in WSD could keep water warm and evaporate light ends to flare.
 A funnel at seal top can continuously skim HC.
 Water seal is not possible or required in HP flares and in cold countries - danger of water freezing.
 Some may heat water with steam but you end up with - what if steam fails scenario.
 WSD water outlet is sized for a low velocity to help HC vapor separation in WSD

 Vent to Safe Location: Perform dispersion calculations for max flow to confirm (a) Electrical area classification (b) LEL at grade (c) Operators won’t get a blast on their face when they walk around the plant.
 3-5 m above an area an operator is likely to be present.
 In offshore: mid-point of flare boom